 Topiramate can affect how well some hormonal contraceptive (birth control) methods work.
-Using an additional barrier method, such as condom or vaginal ring pessary/diaphragm may be necessary.
+Using an additional barrier method, such as condom or vaginal ring pessary/diaphragm may be necessary

-If you and your specialist agree that there are compelling reasons that you are not at risk of becoming pregnant then you may not need to use contraception (birth control).
+If you and your healthcare professional agree that there are compelling reasons that you are not at risk of becoming pregnant then you may not need to use contraception (birth control).
 This joint decision should be documented in your Annual Risk Awareness form.

-Talk to your GP, epilepsy team, professional at the sexual health and contraception clinic, or contraception service in community pharmacy if you need advice on contraception (birth control).
+Talk to your GP, professional at the sexual health and contraception clinic, or contraception service in community pharmacy if you need advice on contraception (birth control).

-Tell your GP or specialist immediately, if you think you are pregnant.
-Your GP should refer you immediately to your specialist.
+Tell your GP immediately, if you think you are pregnant.